 The judge in the case issued a blistering condemnation of the insurer after ordering the insurance company to pay $18 million in punitive damages.
-The verdict followed a lengthy lawsuit based on allegations that the insurance company had pushed a vehicle repair shop to perform inadequate repairs endangering both the insured and others who share the roadways.
+The verdict followed a lawsuit based on allegations that the insurance company had pushed a vehicle repair shop to perform inadequate repairs endangering both the insured and others who share the roadways.
 At the time of the decision during June 2014, the verdict was reported to be the largest bad faith punitive damage award in the history of the state according to the Philadelphia Inquirer.

 In reaching its verdict, the judge agreed with policyholders that the insurer had concealed evidence of substandard repairs performed on the insured’s vehicle following an accident.
 According to the policyholders, the insurance company placed both the policyholders and members of the public at risk by permitting a vehicle that was not structurally sound to be operated on public roads.

-When the vehicle was inspected by a repair shop, the insurance company was informed that the vehicle was totaled because the entire body of the vehicle was twisted based on court documents.
+When the vehicle was inspected by a repair shop, the insurance company was informed that the vehicle was totaled because the entire body of the vehicle was twisted.
 Without disclosing this initial finding, the insurer insisted that a second appraisal of the damage be performed.
 The manager of the repair shop directed that the vehicle be repaired at half of the $25,000 cost that would have been required to replace the vehicle after conducting the follow up appraisal.

 The ruse pulled by the insurance company might have gone undetected but a former employee of the repair shop contacted the policyholders to warn them about the structural repair deficiencies.
 After the policyholders contacted an insurance claims attorney, an inspection revealed that the crash-worthiness of the vehicle had been compromised.